-Creating visually stunning PowerPoint templates can be challenging.
+Creating professional PowerPoint templates can be challenging.
 Between all the text, graphics, arrows, and diagrams, how can you be sure that you are creating a slide deck that looks clean and organized?
 Once you understand the basics of the four simple design principles, it’s actually rather simple.

 The four principles of great visual design: unity, variety, focal points, and space.